Last Updated on January 16, 2023 by Pinpoint 250

-Still, since you only need one piece of equipment for this step—a cheap kitchen scale—because both items are measured with the same unit of measure, the procedure is greatly simplified.
+Still, since you only need one piece of equipment for this step.
+A cheap kitchen scale.
+Because we measure both items with the same unit of measure, the procedure is greatly simplified.

 Many of you will probably go with the two-tablespoon approach, which is acceptable.
 However, measuring by weight and sticking to a brew ratio is essential for advanced brewing for three reasons:

 1. It’s more accurate.

 2. It makes it easier to troubleshoot/adjust your cup.

 3. It accounts for the variability in devices.